SouthamptonRust/rustplot/README.md

 ## Documentation

-Documentation of the API can be found on lib.rs.
+Documentation of the API can be found on lib.rs [here](https://docs.rs/rustplot/0.1.0/rustplot/index.html).

 ## Usage